 Others just don’t put as much emphasis on milk or other dairy products once the children are out of the early grade-school years (or, it’s “not cool” for your teenager to drink milk anymore).

 Is milk inflammatory?

-Milk is sometimes thought to be inflammatory due to the saturated fat component, but several studies have shown no evidence that consuming whole fat dairy foods increases inflammatory markers, and if anything has a small anti-inflammatory effect.
+Milk is sometimes thought to be inflammatory due to the saturated fat component.
+However several studies have shown no evidence that consuming whole fat dairy foods increases inflammatory markers; if anything it has a small anti-inflammatory effect.
 As with all nutrition research, it’s all about context.
-A few cups of 1% to whole milk a day and a few servings of low sugar yogurt and cheese is very difference that copious amounts of fried cheese (mozzarella sticks), fast food pizza, super sugary yogurts, and multiple servings of ice cream or other high sugar dairy products.
+A few cups of 1% to whole milk a day and a few servings of low sugar yogurt and cheese is one thing.
+Copious amounts of fried cheese (mozzarella sticks), fast food pizza, super sugary yogurts, and multiple servings of ice cream or other high sugar dairy products is completely different.
 There are some observational studies that show that high intakes of dairy products can cause acne, but again, it’s all about context.